If you’re considered switching colleges and want to learn how to write a college transfer essay, read on.

 While there have been successful college transfer essays that used quotes as their opening line, you should avoid overused quotes.
 If you’re beginning your essay with the phrase “knowledge is power,” it’s time to revisit your list of motivational quotes.

-If you’re set on opening your essay with a quote, choose one that the committee hasn’t heard before and think outside the box!
-You could choose a quote from your favorite book, a show, or movie.
-An even better way to assure you use a unique opening is to quote a family member or friend!
+If you’re set on opening your essay with a quote, choose one the committee hasn’t heard before and think outside the box!
+You could choose a quote from your favorite book, a show, or a movie.
+An even better way to ensure you use a unique opening is to quote a family member or friend!

 Maybe your mother always told you to stand up for yourself and that “if someone hits you, you hit them right back!”
 This seemingly unrelated quote could be used to explain how you’ve always been your biggest self-advocate and fight hard to have what you want, including a high-quality education.